- media kit

 - circumspect press

-Kergan Edwards-Stout is an award-winning director, author and screenwriter.
-His new collection of short stories, Gifts Not Yet Given, was a finalist for a 2014 Next Generation Indie Book Award and appeared on several Best Book of the Year lists.
+Kergan Edwards is an award-winning director, author and screenwriter.
+His collection of short stories, Gifts Not Yet Given, was a finalist for a 2014 Next Generation Indie Book Award and appeared on several Best Book of the Year lists.

 His debut novel, Songs for the New Depression, won the 2012 Next Generation Indie Book Award in the LGBTQ category, was short-listed for the 2011 Independent Literary Award in the same, and placed on several Best Books of the Year lists.
 Inspired by his years of working at AIDS Project Los Angeles, as well as the loss of a partner to the disease, Songs for the New Depression takes its readers on a compelling journey to personal awakening.
 It has been called “Simply stunning” by Frontiers Magazine and received high critical acclaim.